mark-williams/hook-line-and-sinker/README.md

 Well, not very complex at all!
 Still a very basic form but this one will eventually have some validation and the intent is to create a custom hook that will mimic the basic features of _Formik_.
 First step was create the form as a class component and then refactor to a functional component using _useState_ for its state management.
 This was then refactored to bundle this in a custom hook.

 Now created a custom hook that mimics _the very basic_ functionality of the brilliant [Formik](https://github.com/jaredpalmer/formik).
 Tempted to call it _useFormica_ (as it's a cheap imitation!) but, er, didn't!

+## Data Retrieval
+Added a simple search component that calls an api and displays the results, using _useEffect_.
+Currently this is a little contrived, as it uses _useEffect_ to call the api with a default search term on render, and as this sets a term in state, we have to make sure that we don't have that term in the _iseEffect_ dependencies) or we'd get into an infinite loop (ie api resolution sets the state which in turn is a dependency which will fore the _useEffect_ again).

+To capture the search term we use another state variable, but as we don't want to query on every change we use _another_, triggered by the search button, to actually trigger the _useEffect_.
+This means we can't have the query term as a dependency - all fine but the React hooks linter doesn't like this.
+I'll revisit this.